 Modes of DeliveryClassroom

-MaterialsYou will need to buy your own workbooks and stationery and we recommend you buy a calculator and a dictionary.
-We will supply photocopied worksheets and you’ll have access to a wide range of services and facilities at Melbourne Polytechnic, such as vocational counselling, library facilities an language labs
+MaterialsStudents will need to buy their own workbooks and stationary.
+Melbourne Polytechnic recommends they buy a calculator and a dictionary.
+The Institute will supply photocopied worksheets.
+Students will also have access to a wide range of services and facilities at the school such as vocational counselling, library facilities and language labs.

 Entrance RequirementsThere are no limitations to entry based on age or educational background.
 You will be interviewed before placement in the program.
 Contact the Foundation Studies department to arrange an interview time and date.